 The manufacturer, Elnec s.r.o.
-Presov, Slovakia, gives a guarantee on failure-free operating of the programmer and all its parts, materials and workmanship for three-year (BeeHive204AP and BeeProg2AP) from the date of purchase.
-This warranty is limited to 500 insertion of programming module to Programming Module Interface connectors.
+Presov, Slovakia, gives a guarantee on failure-free operating of the programmer and all its parts, materials and workmanship for three-year (BeeHive304 and BeeProg3) from the date of purchase.
 If the product is diagnosed as defective, Elnec s.r.o. or the authorized repair center will repair or replace defective parts at no charge.
 Parts used for replacement and/or whole programmer are warranted only for the reminder of the original warranty period.